 - Names of the various Sisilas were based on who founded them.
 E.g – Chisti Sisila was founded by Kwaja Abdul Chisti.

-- Sufism exercised great social, political and cultural influence and reached masses in the roots of both rural and urban areas.
+- Sufism exercised great social, political and cultural influence and reached the masses in the roots of both rural and urban areas.

 - The movement discarded any caste system

-- For them devotion is more important than Roza(fast) or Namaz (prayer)
+- For them, devotion is more important than Roza(fast) or Namaz (prayer)

 - The concept of Sufism was extensively from the Hindu philosophical school of Vedanta